smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 ## Application Backup workflows

-The application backup workflows are facilitated by a Data Protection Controller which listens to Backup object creation on the Kubernetes API Server and executes a backup workflow to backup an application.
+The application backup workflows are facilitated by a Data Protection Controller which listens to Backup object creation on the Smarter API Server and executes a backup workflow to backup an application.
 The workflow may involve a component called a “data-mover” pod which can connect to backup devices (backup repositories) to backup an application’s persistent volume data.

 An application backup workflow may involve the following steps: